Preamble

 2.7.

-schedule will be constructed such that, in the final series of the season, each
+constructed such that, in the final series of the season, each team will play

 3.1.

-division winners will advance to the playoffs, along with a wild-card team with
+will advance to the playoffs, along with a wild-card team with the best record

 3.2.

-wild-card team will play the team with the best record unless that team is in
+play the team with the best record unless that team is in their division, in

-their division, in which case they will play the team with the second best
+which case they will play the team with the second best record.

 3.3.